1241282015/elasticsearch-clients/README.md

 high-level-client: to provide full-fledged features by taking advantage of transport dependency.
 It provides more clients for user, such as index client, cluster client, task client, snapshotClient and so on.

+## Embedded Client for ES

+Not supported since es version 6+